Please Help Us Preserve the Memory of Joe Soehnel's Contributions to Saginaw Bay Birding

 Bay City, MI 48708

-Be sure to add Joe Soehnel Trail on the on your check.
+Be sure to add Joe Soehnel Trail on your check.

 Joe was an excellent friend, a wonderful and thoughtful person and an exceptional birdwatcher.
 Please be generous in helping us with a permanent memorial to Joe Soehnel.
 Thank you for your consideration.